Russian Moon missions face three-year delay

 *Officially scheduled for 2018

-Lunar missions schedule
+Lunar missions schedule and activities

-By the fall of 2014, Russian officials "advanced" the lunar exploration schedule by two years citing 2017, 2018 and 2019 as launch dates for the Luna-Glob lander (Luna-25),the Luna-Glob orbiter (Luna-26) and Luna-Resurs lander (Luna-27) respectively.
+By the Fall of 2014, Russian officials "advanced" the lunar exploration schedule by two years citing 2017, 2018 and 2019 as launch dates for the Luna-Glob lander (Luna-25),the Luna-Glob orbiter (Luna-26) and Luna-Resurs lander (Luna-27) respectively.
 The second lunar orbiter was no longer mentioned.
 The delivery of soil samples from the South Pole of the Moon was promised in a period between 2023 and 2025.
-As time would show, this schedule turned out to be unrealistic.
+As time would show, this schedule turned out to be wildly unrealistic.

 Russia's lunar exploration program as of October 2014: